American Heritage School (Utah): School traditions

 One of the central traditions of American Heritage School is music.
 The school has an official song, “Children of Liberty,” written by one of its original teachers.
 The song is sung at assemblies, parent meetings, and student devotional performances.
 The song also forms the goals and philosophy of American Heritage School.
 It reminds students to “learn from the past,” seek “truth, honor, and charity,” and “let your ray glow.

-In addition to its nearly 1,000 on-campus students, American Heritage also enrolls approximately 600 students in award-winning after-school orchestra (Lyceum Philharmonic) that has been featured on PBS and choir programs (Heritage Youth Choirs) that are open to the community.
+In addition to its 1,300 on-campus students, American Heritage also enrolls approximately 600 students in award-winning after-school orchestra (Lyceum Philharmonic) that has been featured on PBS, and choir programs (Heritage Youth Choirs) that are open to the community.

+Another long-standing school tradition includes the Christmas Teddy Bear Hug, where students donate hundreds of teddy bears each Christmas and then all line up to hug each bear before sending the bears to children in need.

+The patriotic program, "The Spirit of America Speaks," has been performed each year since the very early days of the school and highlights "God's divine hand in guiding His children throughout the centuries".

+The school also focuses on Shakespeare with plays, costumes, food, and readings of Shakespeare's great works.

+The school has developed a week-long celebration of the U.S. Constitution with character re-enactments, a large festival and extensive fireworks show, and study of that most pivotal document during "Constitution Month" in September.

 Other schools using the American Heritage School name

 American Heritage School has granted permission for the use of the name "American Heritage" by other "sister" schools, including "American Heritage Academy of Las Vegas.”
 While these separate entities are not legally affiliated with American Heritage Schools, Inc., and are not administered or directed by American Heritage School, they have modeled their schools' mission statements and curricula after that of American Heritage School.